 We often hear from our patients that they put off getting help because they were embarrassed.
 If you’re hesitant to get help, we understand.
-Issues like incontinence or painful sex can be difficult to talk about.
-But, pelvic floor issues are much more common than you think.
+Issues like prolapse and incontinence can be difficult to talk about.
+However, pelvic floor issues are much more common than you think.

-The National Institutes of Health reports that more than one-third of U.S. women have pelvic floor disorders, conditions caused by weakened or damaged pelvic floor muscles.
-Our team of board-certified urogynecologists have helped thousands of women to manage and improve their condition and we want to help you, too.
+More than one-third of U.S. women have pelvic floor disorders, conditions caused by weakened or damaged pelvic floor muscles.
+Our team has helped thousands of women to manage and improve their condition, and we want to help you, too.

-Our urogynecologists use the latest research and technology to treat conditions that affect the pelvic floor, including:
+Our pelvic health experts use the latest research and technology to treat pelvic floor conditions including:

 Also called fecal incontinence, this condition causes you to lose control of bowel movements.
 It’s more common in women and older adults.
 Episodes of bowel incontinence might happen as frequently as every day or as infrequently as every month.

 There are many types of urogynecologic and pelvic floor conditions.
 Because of this, there are a variety of symptoms you might experience.
 Some of the most common symptoms to watch for are:

 - A bulge or protrusion around your vagina

 - Sudden urgency to urinate or defecate and loss of control

 We use a variety of methods to diagnose women with pelvic floor disorders.
 During your first visit, we’ll ask questions about your symptoms and health history, and do a physical exam.
 If we need more information to diagnose your condition, we might perform one of these additional tests:

 This is a simple urine test where we collect a urine sample and analyze it in a lab.
 We’ll check a sample of your urine for things like infection or blood.
 It’s most often used to help diagnose bladder infections.